zaid105/Vehicle-Coupon-Recommendation/README.md

 CoffeeHouse: never, less1, 4~8, 1~3, gt8, nan (feature meaning: how many times do you go to a coffeehouse every month?)<br>
 CarryAway:n4~8, 1~3, gt8, less1, never (feature meaning: how many times do you get take-away food every month?)<br>
 RestaurantLessThan20: 4~8, 1~3, less1, gt8, never (feature meaning: how many times do you go to a restaurant with an average expense per person of less than $20 every month?)<br>
-Restaurant20To50: 1~3, less1, never, gt8, 4~8, nan (feature meaning: how many times do you go to a restaurant with average expense per person of $20 - $50 every month?)<br>
+Restaurant20To50: 1~3, less1, never, gt8, 4~8, nan (feature meaning: how many times do you go to a restaurant with average expense per person of $20 - $50 every month?)<br><br>
 toCoupon_GEQ15min:0,1 (feature meaning: driving distance to the restaurant/bar for using the coupon is greater than 15 minutes)<br>
 toCoupon_GEQ25min:0, 1 (feature meaning: driving distance to the restaurant/bar for using the coupon is greater than 25 minutes)<br>
 direction_same:0, 1 (feature meaning: whether the restaurant/bar is in the same direction as your current destination)<br>
 direction_opp:1, 0 (feature meaning: whether the restaurant/bar is in the same direction as your current destination)<br>
-Y:1, 0 (whether the coupon is accepted)<br>
+Y:1, 0 (whether the coupon is accepted)<br><br>
+## Key Features

+- **Exploratory Data Analysis (EDA):** Detailed exploration of the dataset to understand distributions, correlations, and patterns.
+- **Feature Engineering:** Creation of new features or transformations to enhance model performance.
+- **Data Visualization:** Visual representations of key insights and trends using charts and graphs.
+- **Hypothesis**: Test Null Hypothesis